-The Georgia State Opioid Response has developed a response to the opioid crisis in Georgia through prevention, treatment, and recovery initiatives.
-Project activities will strengthen infrastructure. focus on addressing gaps in evidence-based practices and services. and create a continuum of prevention and recovery-oriented treatment.
+The Georgia Opioid State Targeted Response is a SAMHSA funded program that addresses the opioid crisis.
+DBHDD was awarded \$11,782,710 for year one (May 1, 2017 - April 30, 2018) as the only eligible applicant in Georgia.
+This project will develop a targeted response to the opioid crisis in Georgia through prevention, treatment, and recovery initiatives.
+Project activities will strengthen infrastructure, focus on addressing gaps in evidence-based practices and services, and create a continuum of prevention and recovery-oriented treatment.
 Strategies and interventions have been established for prevention, treatment, and recovery.